SPEAKING & WRITING with Effectiveness

 effective than decreasing it: to say a word softly and suddenly will often

-direction (if you've been still, move; if you've been moving, pause quietly in
+(if you've been still, move; if you've been moving, pause quietly in a posture;

-a posture; if you've been maintaining a nice, sweeping eye contact look up or
+if you've been maintaining a nice, sweeping eye contact look up or to the side

 slowly than you would in face-to-face talk.
 Work on articulation of your words, as